- Travel and Places»

 - United States

 Connecticut Cemeteries, Graveyards and Burial Grounds

-Some towns have special cemetery walking tours scheduled for the Halloween season.
-And, some cemeteries are so special they are an attraction all year round.
+There are cemeteries that offer self guided tours.
+Some cemeteries have special walking tours scheduled for the Halloween season and some have tours all year round.
 Some are memorials to something truly tragic or special and not to be forgotten.

 Year round cemetery tours self guided and guided:

 Norwichtown Connecticut Cemetery - A Very Peaceful, Off the Road, Pocket Hole of a CemeteryClick thumbnail to view full-size

 Norwichtown Burial Ground

 This is the first cemetery I ever toured.
 Once inside it is so peaceful.
 It is off the road and nestled in a residential neighborhood, behind and in between houses build around it.